Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

-In both the Chung--Lu and the configuration model, the first phase consist of assigning weights to vertices according to a degree distribution~$D_n$.
-This random experiment chooses degrees without replacement, therefore we need to ensure that the important properties of~$D_n$ carry over even if a fraction of the vertices have been uncovered already, that is, we know their weight and hence cannot assume they are randomly distributed.
+In both the Chung--Lu and the configuration model, the first phase consists of assigning weights to vertices according to a degree distribution~$D_n$.
+This process chooses degrees without replacement, therefore we need to ensure that the important properties of~$D_n$ carry over even if a fraction of the vertices have been uncovered already, that is, we know their weight and hence cannot assume they are randomly distributed.

 Since in the following proofs low weights are always preferable, we consider a `worst-case' variable describing the degree of a vertex after at most~$n/c$ other vertices have been assigned the lowest available degrees.
 Luckily, sparse degree distributions are robust under truncation up to the median.
 Using this idea, the following lemma shows that we can, up to a point, assume that the vertex degrees are drawn independently according to a modified distribution.